hey-mike/Notes/Machine-Learning/intro.md

 - Supervised learning (making predictions about the future):
   - **supervised** refers to a set of samples where the desired output signals (lables ) are already known.
   - There are two sub categories:
-    - **classification**: the goal is to predict the categorical class labels of new instances based on the pas observations.
+    - **classification**: the goal is to predict the categorical class labels of new instances based on the pas observations, which is a choice from a predfined list of possibilities.
       - _i.e. distinguish spam and non-spam email_
     - **regression**: for predicting continuous outcomes, given a number of _predictor_ ( explanatory) variables and a continuous response variable (outcome), and we try to find a relationship between those variables that allows us to predict an outcome.
       - _i.e. predict a relationship between the time spent studying for the test and the final scores_